Toyota Corolla (E120): North America

-In 2004, for the 2005 model year, the exterior styling was refreshed with a new front bumper and grille, clear rear turn signal lenses, and updated wheel covers for the CE and LE trims.
+In 2004, for the 2005 model year, the exterior styling was refreshed with revised front bumper and grille, clear rear turn signal lenses, and updated wheel covers for the CE and LE trims.
 Interior differences include white on black Optitron gauges for the LE trim, a rear center headrest, and an updated radio head unit.
 Certain models were updated with Electronic Throttle Bodies and an Anti-Lock Braking System.
 The Manual transmission was dropped for the CE and LE trims, and was only available on the S.

 This was the first generation of the Corolla to be available in Mexico, and was offered in 3 trim levels: the base CE, the mid-range LE and S, the latter the only trim to offer a manual transmission.

-The base CE or “Classic Edition” trim came standard with manual windows and locks, but was available with optional power windows and locks.
-The mid-range LE or “Luxury Edition” came with blue gauge faces with dark blue numbers and orange needles.
+The base CE or "Classic Edition" trim came standard with manual windows and locks, but was available with optional power windows and locks.
+The mid-range LE or "Luxury Edition" came with blue gauge faces with dark blue numbers and orange needles.
 It was also fitted with mock-wood interior accents.
-Some models came with a 2-compartment center console and leather seats.
+Some models came with a 2-compartment centre console and leather seats.
 On the exterior, the LE and above models came with colour-keyed mirrors and door guards, and blacked out B-pillars.
 15-inch 6 spoke Alloy wheels were optional, as well as a rear spoiler.
-The S or “Sport” trim adds side skirts, front and rear ground effects, a rear spoiler, and 15-inch 6 spoke aluminium alloy wheels as standard.
+The S or "Sport" trim adds side skirts, front and rear ground effects, a rear spoiler, and 15-inch 6 spoke aluminium alloy wheels as standard.
 Some models were available with blacked out headlight housings.
 On the interior, the colour scheme is changed to black, with subtle chrome accents.
 The S trim also adds a gauge set with white numbers and red markings and needles for a sporty appearance.